 Updates to the American and United Co-Brands

 Airline cards used to rule the roost.
 But with so much new competition they have to aggressively improve in order to remain under consideration.
-The Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® added 2 points per dollar at restaurants and gas stations and an annual $100 American Airlines flight discount after $20,000 spend within a year provided after card renewal.
+The Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® added 2 points per dollar at restaurants and gas stations and an annual $100 American Airlines flight discount after $20,000 spend within a year provided after card renewal (Update April 2019: this has since been increased to $125).

 I don’t think that fundamentally changes the value proposition of the card — which is that it has a fantastic initial bonus offer, and that it’s a good card to have and keep for travel benefits on American Airlines if you’re not an elite member of AAdvantage.
 But spending on the card, unless you specifically want AAdvantage miles, isn’t as rewarding as many competitors.